vikashdeeptopno/VikashProjects/CoffeeShop/README.md

-# ☕ Coffee Shop Sales Analytics Dashboard
+# ☕ Coffee Shop Sales Analytics Dashboard (Using Gen AI)

 A comprehensive data analysis and interactive dashboard for coffee shop sales data, built with Python, Pandas, and Streamlit.